joverandout/Report-Template/README.md

 # Academic Report Template

-This repository contains the source code for a template style academic report (forked from Michae Gale's CS310 report repository and combined with elements of his haskell guide).
+This repository contains the source code for a template style academic report (forked from Michael Gale's CS310 report repository and combined with elements of his haskell guide).

 It contains:
 1. Automatic code highlighting